allisonwalker/DSF-assignments/README.md

 6. Among the countries that had a nonzero "Electricity production from coal sources (kWh)" in each of the last 5 years of the dataset, which are the 8 ones that had the biggest percentual increase in those last 5 years?
 Plot the series for those 8 countries.

-7.Pick some health or development indicators of your choice.
+7. Pick some health or development indicators of your choice.
 "Is the world doing better or worse?".
 Discuss, compare different countries and/or continents, correlate with other indexes